Rightpoint/FreshAir/README.md

 ## Release Notes
 The `release_notes.json` file is included that describe the version history of the application.
 Every release entry contains any number of keys to denote marketing features.
 There are [Examples](Schema/Examples/Test.releaseNotes/release_notes.json) of the manifest file and a [JSON Schema](Schema/release_notes_schema.json) file is included to validate your releases_notes.json file.

+## Installation
+To install using CocoaPods, include the 'FreshAir' cocoapod.

+    pod 'FreshAir'

+If you only want the remote app check, use:

+    pod 'FreshAir/AppStoreCheck'